All You Need To Know About Getting Medical Insurance In Malaysia

 For those who have dependents like aging parents, a spouse with no income, and young children, it is important to ensure your life insurance comes with disability (provides an annual income stream) and dread disease (compensates you in a lump sum) in the event of total permanent disability (TPD) and when you are hospitalised.
 In the event of loss of income, this will help your family financially.

-Most people make the mistake of buying a medical insurance solely based on the premium.
+When it comes to buying medical insurance in Malaysia, most locals make the mistake of buying one solely based on the premium.
 While the premium is important, it should not dictate the insurance policy we should get.

 It is more important to get the coverage that you need within the premium that you can afford.